archangel/legacy_archangel/.github/PULL_REQUEST_TEMPLATE.md

-## Proposed changes
+# Summary

-Describe your changes here to communicate why the pull request should be accepted.
+Describe your changes to communicate why the pull request is needed.

-## Types of changes

-What types of changes does your code introduce?
-_Put an `x` in the boxes that apply_

-- [ ] Bugfix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+## What's New

+- Added neat thing
+- More stuff...

-## Checklist
+## What's Changed

-_Put an `x` in the boxes that apply.
-This is a reminder of what will be looked at before merging the code._

-- [ ] Code compiles correctly
-- [ ] Created tests which fail without the change (if possible)
-- [ ] All tests passing
-- [ ] Extended the README / documentation, if necessary
+- Changed something to be better
+- Not so neat thing removed
+- More stuff...

-## Further comments
+## Further Comments

 If this is a large or complex change, explain why you chose the solution you did and what alternatives you considered.